POKER TAXES

 4. CALCULATE WINNINGS AND LOSSES

 This step is truly the biggest and most important piece to paying the appropriate amount of tax, and that is to calculate how much you have won (or lost).
-Having an accurate of account of what you will need to pay at the end of the year is the best way to ensure that you avoid any government or IRS related issues
+Having an accurate account of what you will need to pay at the end of the year is the best way to ensure that you avoid any government or IRS-related issues

 For professionals who play a substantial amount and accrue a high-level income, it is probably best to hire an accountant to track your winnings and losses.
-For the amateur player, they should consider using a poker tracking app to log poker winnings, losses, and tournament buy-ins throughout the year so they can accurately report them.
+Amateur players should consider using a poker tracking app to log poker winnings, losses, and tournament buy-ins throughout the year so they can accurately report them.

 Some of the most reliable apps are Poker Income Tracker, Hold’em Manager 3, and Poker Copilot.
 These poker apps will help players record winnings and losses in an organized manner.